-For the guidance of all government offices and instrumentalities covered by EO No. 02 (s.
-2016) and the general public, the following are the exceptions to the right to access of information, as recognized by the Constitution, existing laws, or jurisprudence as provided under Memorandum Circular No. 15 dated March 17, 2023:1
+Pursuant to Section 4 of Executive Order (EO) No. 2 (s.
+2016), the following are the exceptions to the right to access of information, as recognized by the Constitution, existing laws, or jurisprudence:1

 - 1. Information covered by Executive privilege; - 2.
 Privileged information relating to national security, defense or international relations; - 3.
 Information concerning law enforcement and protection of public and personal safety; - 4.
-Information deemed confidential for the protection of the privacy of persons and certain individuals such as minors, victims of crimes, or the accused; - 5.
+Information deemed confidential for the privacy of persons and certain individuals such as minors, victims of crimes, or the accused; - 5.
 Information, documents or records known by reason of official capacity and are deemed as confidential, including those submitted or disclosed by entities to government agencies, tribunals, boards, or officers, in relation to the performance of their functions, or to inquiries or investigation conducted by them in the exercise of their administrative, regulatory or quasi-judicial powers; - 6.
 Prejudicial premature disclosure; - 7.
 Records of proceedings or information from proceedings which, pursuant to law or relevant rules and regulations, are treated as confidential or privileged; - 8.
 Matters considered confidential under banking and finance laws, and their amendatory laws; and - 9.
 Other exceptions to the right to information under laws, jurisprudence, rules and regulations.